jghauser/papis.nvim/README.md

 ## Contributing

 I am quite new to programming and there's a million things that I want to improve and probably another million things that I *should* improve but don't yet know about.
 I'm more than happy about any contributions, ideas for improvements, ideas for new features, bug reports, and so on.
 If you have a cool idea for a new functionality you want to implement, I'd be happy to guide you through the process of creating a new module.
-PRs should be formatted with stylua and have emmydoc comments.
+PRs should be formatted to have indents of 2 spaces and have emmydoc comments.

 ## Planned features and improvements